OwnMarket/SmartContracts/docs/CHXTokenSwap.md

 - Go to [Own wallet](https://wallet.weown.com).
 - Click on "Create wallet" menu item (on the left side).
-- Store your mnemonic (list of words) safely - **without mnemonic words you will not be able to restore your wallet** if you ever need to.
+- Write down / store your recovery phrase (list of words) in a safe location. **Without recovery phrase you will not be able to restore your wallet** if you ever need to.
 - Enter password to encrypt your keystore file.
+You can use this file as an alternative mechanism to restore the wallet in daily operations without exposing your recovery phrase.
+(Recovery phrase is still most important and primary way to restore the wallet, so make sure you have it.)
 - Click on the "Create wallet" button.
 - Save your keystore file in safe location.
 - Copy (or make a note of) the wallet address shown on the left side, because you will need it in the next step.